A night at Tamarisks in Hope CovePosted by Sophie Hesp on Updated on

 Passing by the Lobster Pod Bistro, Hope Cove Gallery and a string of pastel painted houses, we followed the South West Coast Path for five minutes, before arriving at The Hope and Anchor.
 A St Austell Brewery pub, it has all the charm of a traditional Devon tavern, with contemporary interiors, a good menu, and friendly, attentive staff.
 For a small chocolate box village in January, we were almost surprised to see it bustling with life, as couples and families chatted around every table.
 Dogs sat happily in the warmth of the wood burner, and the hubbub continued throughout the night.
 The locals must know this is the place to be on a chilly Saturday.

 Like all good things, dinner began with wine.
-We tucked into our sourdough appetizers and clinked glasses to a fun afternoon, before enjoying a selection of beautifully cooked dishes.
+We tucked into our sourdough appetizers and clinked glasses, before enjoying a selection of beautifully cooked dishes.
 Fresh mussels, grilled chicken and a hearty catch of the day emerged hot from the kitchen, all receiving high praise from our food-obsessed team.
 If you’re visiting in the warmer months, there’s also a suntrap terrace that overlooks the beach – perfect for tapas or grazing boards after a good coastal stomp.

 A few Tarquin’s and tonics later, the warmth of Tamarisks was calling our name.
 We took the short walk back up the coast path, popped on a playlist and settled in for the night.
 If you’re looking for a livelier evening though, The Cove were hosting a tap takeover from Penryn-based beer brand, Verdant, as revelers enjoyed live music spread across the two-tier bar.